If you want to promote your fitness business, increase brand awareness, or attract more clients, then advertising is a great option.

 They need to get to know, like, and trust you before they’ll buy.
 They may need some education around your offering and why they need it (especially if it’s a brand new concept).

-#2 – Not Targeting A Specific Audience
+#2 – Target a Specific Audience

-Another common fitness advertising mistake we see is not targeting a specific audience.
+Another common advertising mistake we see is not targeting a specific audience.
 Companies take a blanket approach and try to appeal to the mass market, but not everyone is going to be interested in your offering.

 Instead target publications that your ideal client is likely to read.
 Not only will it be more cost effective, but you’ll get much higher quality leads too.

 Many companies focus on ‘features’ in their advertising.
 They list all the tangible things that a customer will get, in an effort to demonstrate good value.
 But features don’t tend to inspire people – benefits do.

 People aren’t generally excited by the idea of ‘training plans’.
 But they are inspired by the idea of feeling strong, sexy, and confident on their summer holidays.
 So focus your messaging on benefits to get the best fitness advertising results.

-4 – Sacrificing Integrity For Sales
+#4 – Don’t Sacrifice Integrity For Sales

 This is a mistake we see all the time in fitness advertising.
 From late night infomercials to magazine ads, fitness companies are continually making bold claims about the effectiveness of their products that don’t hold up to scrutiny.